2017 Sojourns Scholar Leadership Program

-- Invest in their professional development, enabling them to use their expertise and influence to create system and policy changes in palliative care locally, regionally and nationally.
+- Invest in leadership development, enabling Scholars to use their expertise and influence to create system and policy changes in palliative care locally, regionally and nationally.

-- Develop the professional visibility and advance the palliative care expertise of the Sojourns Scholars, enhancing their ability to bring innovation and leadership to a national platform that helps to inform and advance the field.
+- Develop the professional visibility and advance the palliative care expertise of the Sojourns Scholars, enhancing them to advance the field.

-- A clinical, research, educational, policy, advocacy, research or system change project.
+- A two-year clinical, educational, policy, advocacy, research or systems change project.

-- An individualized professional development plan to enhance the Sojourns Scholar effectiveness as a leader.
+- An individualized leadership development plan to enhance the Sojourns Scholar’s effectiveness as a leader.

 - Annual Sojourns Scholar Leadership Conference.

-- Nurses: Board certification by the National Board for Certification of Hospice and Palliative Nurses preferred and/or must be two years post Masters.
+- Nurses: Must be at least one year post PhD or DNP.
+Board certification by the National Board for Certification of Hospice and Palliative Nurses preferred.

-- Physicians: Board certification in Hospice and Palliative Medicine preferred and/or must be at least two years out of training.
+- Physicians: Must be at least two years out of training.
+Board certification in Hospice and Palliative Medicine preferred.

 - Applicants must demonstrate a clear commitment to palliative care.

-- At least one local mentor to provide support to the Scholar's project and professional development in the field of palliative care.
+- At least one local mentor to provide support to the Scholar's project and leadership development in the field of palliative care.

 - The applicant’s home institution will be required to submit a letter signed by a director (CEO, Administrator, Dean or Chair) confirming that 50% of the applicant’s time will be dedicated to the Sojourns Scholar Leadership Program.